 Retrospec Harper bikes are available in five sizes, from XS to XL.
 They fit riders between 4’9″ and 6’+ tall, so the range is pretty good.
 The recommended standover height ranges between 30.5″ and 35″, so make sure that your inseam length is not shorter than that because you won’t be able to stand over the bike.

 Do you want to know how does the Retrospec Harper fixed-gear single-speed bike compares to other similar models?
 Let’s find out.

 Retrospec Harper and Mantra are similar bikes, but the Mantra fixie looks a bit better, in our opinion.
 Plus, Mantra has 10mm deeper wheels and internal cable routing, which Harper lacks.

-Keep in mind that these features come at a cost, so Mantra costs around $110 more than the Harper.
+Keep in mind that these features come at a cost, so Mantra costs a bit more than the Harper.